t9tio/blog/source/_posts/reusable-process-to-build-meaningful-projects.md

 [*`t9tio/open-source-jobs`*](https://github.com/t9tio/open-source-jobs)
 1. Now it is Google's job to bring users to this place if it is a responsible search engine (And if it‘s not we should build a new one!)

-The next day after I created [*`t9tio/open-source-jobs`*](https://github.com/t9tio/open-source-jobs) and shared it to several forums.
-I find it is listed as the 4th result when people search `open source jobs` in Google.
+The next day after I created [t9tio/open-source-jobs](https://github.com/t9tio/open-source-jobs) and shared it to several forums.
+I find it is listed as the 4th result when people search "open source jobs" in Google.
 It is amazing that Google index website so fast.

 Now, from my experience.
 This project will get constant traffic and collects lots of stars on github over time.
 I should keep on building it and make it better.